Baojun 310: Baojun 330

 A sedan version named the Baojun 330 was also revealed in early 2016, which featured a slightly different front DRG design.

 Baojun 310W

-On the 2017 Shanghai Auto Show, a station wagon version called the Baojun 310W was unveiled, sharing most of the parts from the Baojun 310 before the B pillars yet being longer, wider, and taller.
-After a short run of one year, the Baojun 310w received a facelift updating the front fascia to accommodate the new hexagon Baojun grille.
+At the 2017 Shanghai Auto Show, a station wagon version called the Baojun 310W was unveiled, sharing most of the parts from the Baojun 310 before the B pillars yet being longer, wider, and taller.
+After a short run of one year, the Baojun 310W received a facelift updating the front fascia to accommodate the new hexagon Baojun grille.

 2019 facelift

 The Baojun 310 hatchback and 310W estate received a facelift for the 2019 model year.
 The facelift model sports an updated front fascia with narrow-slit headlights and large black bumper accents.
 Different rear bumper and lights are also featured for the rear.
 The post-facelift model utilizes the same 1.2 liter and 1.5 liter engine unit as the pre-facelift model but now connects to a five-speed semi-automatic transmission, rather than the manual transmission offered previously.
 The 1.2 liter semi-automatic version of the Baojun 310 was launched first and priced at U.S. $7,400.